reecemillsom/Bash_Scripts/README.md

 ## PS explanations

+To find these configurations, go to **PS_Configurations** directory.
+Can test these out by running the command in the terminal.
+If you want to make these permanent then configure in your ~/.bashrc.

 * **PS1:** Allows changing of your command prompt.
 To see current configuration use command ```echo $PS1```.
 * **PS2:** Allows changing of your command prompt.
 Useful when entering very long commands.
 To see current configuration use command ```echo $PS2```.
 To test this enter some random characters then put \ . e.g. abcdef \ hit enter and you shall see your PS2.